nrm4d/IDAssignment-1/ID_S10227737K_Nur Muhammad_Assg1_website/README.md

 # Credits
 Thanks Mrs Ong for guiding me through this project and www.w3schools.com whenever i had issues understanding
 # Content
+Text for about me was copied from my LinkedIn page.

-The text for section Y was copied from the Wikipedia article Z
+The text for working experienced was copied from my LinkedIn page.
 # Media
 The photos used in this site were obtained from: https://www.iconbros.com/